barryclark/jekyll-now/_posts/2017-09-22-jupyter-notebooks-in-blog.md

 ---
-layout: post
-title: Preparing Jupyter Notebooks for Blog
+title: "Preparing Jupyter Notebooks for Blog"
+date: 2017-09-22 08:26:28 -0400
+categories: Jupyter-Notebooks update
 ---

 How can I convert my Jupyter Notebooks to [Jekyll](https://jekyllrb.com/)-ready blog posts in a single click?
 How do I streamline that process so that I can quickly fix typos, better explain topics, or add new ideas without the hassle of manually converting the notebooks to something more Jekyll-friendly?
 To answer this, I decided to write a simple batch script that allows me to edit posts in Jupyter Notebooks and then post them as HTMLs.
 This is built for Windows and using [Github Pages](https://pages.github.com/), which is what I use to host this blog.